 The IRS says more identity thieves are looking for ways to get their hands on taxpayers' personal information.
 Once they do, they typically file a tax return as the unsuspecting taxpayer and claim a fraudulent refund.

-To fight growing identity theft, the IRS has expanded a variety of anti-fraud methods, including stepped-up internal reviews to spot false returns before tax refunds are issued.
-In 2012 alone, the IRS kept more than $20 billion worth of refunds from going to criminals who had tried to claim the money by filing false returns.
+To fight growing identity theft, the IRS has expanded a variety of anti-fraud methods, including stepped-up internal reviews and computer processing filters to spot false returns before tax refunds are issued.
+The efforts are paying off.
+From 2011 through October 2014, the IRS has stopped 19 million suspicious returns and prevented more than $63 billion in fraudulent refunds.